 The DS version of the fifth game is even worse than the GBA version (somehow).
 With the chip trader offerring to "Bigin Trading", and lines like "Be areful Lan." and "I'm on flames!"

 Also the the infamous "Load Chaud" from the first game.

 There are also amusing inconsistencies with virus names; the most glaring of these is the Metool virus being labelled as "Mettaur".

-X5 had a lot of "H"s put where they didn't belong, making it rather hard to understand.
-Then comes X apologizing for the death of "Octopardo", and nobody knew who the hell that wasnote That was Launch Octopus' name in Japanese.
+Mega Man X5 had a lot of "H"s put where they didn't belong, making it rather hard to understand.
+Then comes X apologizing for the death of "Octopardo", and nobody knew who the hell that wasnote It was supposed to be Octopuld, referring to Launcer Octopuld, Launch Octopus's name in Japanese.
 Too bad nobody told the translators they changed it for the first game.
 Sadly, the unintentional Macekre is still better than the intentional (and terrible) Guns And Roses naming theme they had going.